bio

 RK Fauth is a poet who writes about ecological grief, awe, and the un/natural world.
 Her debut poetry collection, A Dream in Which I Am Playing with Bees (2024), explores the relationship between species extinction and language.
 Playing with Bees won the Walt McDonald First Book Prize in Poetry from Texas Tech University Press, and was a finalist for the Audre Lorde Award in Poetry from The Publishing Triangle.

-Fauth’s poems are published in POETRY Magazine, Poem-a-Day, AGNI, Arc Poetry (Canada), Plumwood Mountain Journal (Australia), Notch Magazine, The Shore, and several queer and environmental poetry anthologies.
-Most recently, her poetry was anthologized in The Gift of Animals, edited by Alison Deming and foreword by Robin Wall Kimmerer.
+Fauth’s poems are published by The Academy of American Poets, POETRY Magazine, AGNI, Arc Poetry (Canada), Plumwood Mountain Journal (Australia), Notch Magazine, The Shore, and several queer and environmental poetry anthologies.

-From 2020-2023, Fauth ran the award-winning erasure poetry experiment, The UNPRECEDENTED Project.
-It involved sending hundreds of torn book pages from The Decameron to anonymous strangers through the mail.
-As a digital humanities project, the UNPRECEDENTED erasure poetry collection has been presented at Brown University, Johns Hopkins University, Georgetown University, UNC-Chapel Hill, and other institutions.
+From 2020-2023, Fauth founded the award-winning erasure poetry initiative, The UNPRECEDENTED Project.
+It involved sending hundreds of torn book pages to anonymous strangers through the mail.
+As a pandemic-era digital humanities project, the UNPRECEDENTED poetry collection has been presented at Brown University, Johns Hopkins University, Georgetown University, Florida State University, UNC-Chapel Hill, and other institutions.